dong845/MCP-MedSAM/README.md

 ## Training and Inference

 Training and inference can be done by running train.py and infer.py.
-Additionally, We are currently releasing the model weight for inference.
-You can download from [here](https://drive.google.com/drive/folders/1NW4aSNhk-dtiK-dicTAUp0g0eR2fryNi?usp=sharing).
+Additionally, we also release the model weight for inference, which can be downloaded from [here](https://drive.google.com/drive/folders/1NW4aSNhk-dtiK-dicTAUp0g0eR2fryNi?usp=sharing).

 ## Citation